SamuXarick/LuDiAI-AfterFix/readme.txt

 Road route load orders mode:
     Determines how road vehicles set up their orders.
-If the AI started as Random AI, the choice will be randomized on startup.

     - Full load before departing:
     The vehicles will use 'Full load any cargo' on their go-to orders.